What parents need to know

 Families can talk about...

-Talk to your kids about appropriate recording and sharing of information.
+Families can talk about appropriate recording and sharing of information.
 Discuss what can be logged and what should and should not be shared.

 Ask your kids for ideas of how you could use Evernote as a family to make organizing daily life easier.